Friday, January 30th, 2015

 Despite poll after poll showing that Americans want more clean energy, Indiana legislators are pushing bills that would reduce energy efficiency and make it harder for Hoosier state residents to go solar, just as the solar industry is getting on its feet in the state.

 Last week, Indiana’s Senate Utilities Committee heard from a packed room about its bill that would let utilities set energy efficiency goals.
 Last year the state decided to end the popular Energizing Indiana efficiency program.
-Now some in the legislature have […]
+Now some in the legislature have created […]

 No Comments